DECODEproject/whitepaper/conceptual_framework.md

 **Identity**
 Identity within DECODE inverts the current world position whereby participants know little about the operators of the services they are registered with but the services know everything about the identity of the participants.
-“Vendor relationship management” so to speak; where the vendors are DECODE-enabled applications.
+"Vendor relationship management" so to speak; where the vendors are DECODE-enabled applications.
 In DECODE, the focus is on strengthening the position of the participant in terms if understanding exactly what organisations are operating applications and what those applications are doing with the participants' data.

 **Participants**
 The identity of the participants is irrelevant to the DECODE system, and also to the applications that run in the DECODE ecosystem.
-What ís relevant are the attributes that are related to the participants.
-We would go as far as to say that identity is a concept not needed at all.In the real world we live and act in many different contexts, these activities and the relations in those contexts each define a perspective on who we ‘really’ are.
+What is relevant are the attributes that are related to the participants.
+We would go as far as to say that identity is a concept not needed at all.
+In the real world we live and act in many different contexts, these activities and the relations in those contexts each define a perspective on who we "really" are.
 There is overlap, sure, but there is no context in which **all** aspects of us are relevant.
 So, what is our identity?

 There are three options: